Wise vs Up Travel Card: 2026 Guide

 Is Wise or Up Travel Card faster?

 For international transfers Up works in partnership with Wise.
-60% of Wise payments are instant, 90% arrive on the same day.
+Over 60%+ of Wise payments are instant (completed under 20 seconds), and 80%+ are delivered in less than 1h*.
 The delivery time will be the same whether you use Wise or Up.

 How many currencies do Wise and Up Travel Card support?